saltudelft/ml4se/README.md

 - **MSR**, the Mining Software Repositories conference
 - **ICLR**, the International Conference on Learning Representations
 - **ICML**, the International Conference on Machine Learning
+- **AAAI**, Association for the Advancement of Artificial Intelligence
 - **OOPSLA**, the ACM Conference on Systems, Programming, Languages, and Applications
 - **TSE**, the IEEE Transactions on Software Engineering